andrastantos/brew/docs/cpu/isa_detail_stack.rst

 This instruction is useful for stack-frame manipulations.

 The implementation is allowed to throw exceptions if the memory access violates access permissions.
 If the resulting memory reference is unaligned, an :code:`exc_unaligned` exception is raised.

-.. note:: The size of the load depends on the type of :code:`$rD`.
-This is a potential security risk and can result in information leaking if not used carefully. :ref:`Type-check branch operations<register_block_type_test_group>` can be used to ensure that values passed in to functions are of the expected types.
-If registers of unknown types are to be stored on the stack, :ref:`POP<r0...r14_eq_pop_rd_@_ra>` or :ref:`POP<r0...r14_eq_pop_rd>` operations can be used.